vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/02-architectural-problems.md

 Still, there are a lot of moving parts that can make things feel a bit overwhelming.

-We have our presentation layer which is responsible for the request and response DTOs [click], serialization and returning errors.
+To quickly run through those moving parts, and to put a lot of busy arrows on the screen to make it look as terrible as possible, we have our presentation layer which is responsible for the request and response DTOs [click], serialization and returning errors.

 Then we have queries and commands housed in our application layer [click], along with our handlers [click].